Handling PI Cases Involving Amazon DSPs and How to Hold Amazon Accountable

 Key topics to be discussed:

-• Analysis of Amazon DSP program including contract terms and policies
+Analysis of the contract terms and policies governing Amazon DSP partners.

-• Strategies for deposing Amazon DSPs, delivery drivers, and Amazon
+Strategies for deposing Amazon DSPs, delivery drivers, and Amazon itself.

-• Theories of recovery and legal authority governing Amazon’s vicarious and direct liability in DSP cases
+Theories of recovery for Amazon’s vicarious and direct liability in DSP cases.

 This course is co-sponsored with myLawCLE.